If you’re interested in starting a side hustle, you’ve probably been thinking about the types of work and can do. But doing isn’t the only option.

 Today, we’re going to look at the side hustle of renting out space in your home.
 Websites like Airbnb, VRBO, and HomeAway have become extremely popular with travelers, and that opens up a great opportunity for side hustlers.
 Airbnb is the most popular, so it tends to get the most attention.

-In this article/interview, we’ll take a look at how to make money as an Airbnb host.
+In this article/interview, we’ll take a look at how to rent a room on Airbnb and make money as a host.
 We’ll get insight from someone who is actually using this approach to make an extra $500 – $700 every month.

 → Related reading: Ways to Make Money: 150+ Side Hustle Ideas for Your Spare Time